salimkanoun/Orthanc_Tools/README.md

  - Import :
    - Recursive import to Orthanc of local DICOMs

- - Monitoring : Work In Progress
+ - Monitoring :
    - Auto-Fetch : Automatically retrieve patient's history for each new study/patient recieved in Orthanc
    - CD-Burner : Generate DVD burning intruction for Epson PP100II diskmaker
-   - Tag-Monitoring : Autocollection of DICOM tag value of recieved patients/studies/series (monitoring injected dose, dlp...)
+   - Tag-Monitoring : Autocollection of DICOM tag value of recieved patients/studies/series (monitoring injected dose, patient's weight,        acquisition time ...) and possibility to store these data into a structured mySQL database
    - Auto-Routing (Not desgigned yet)

  Contribution from http://petctviewer.org, free and open source PET/CT viewer based on Fiji/ImageJ